 Students are only normally permitted a maximum of 12 months approved suspension over the total length of candidature.
 If a period of suspension of greater than 12 months total is required, it is recommended that the student should consider a voluntary withdrawal from the University (see the for more information).
 A student can always reapply when able to commit to study again and the University will take previous periods of study into consideration when setting candidature length.

-Research students that have exceeded the maximum suspension time allowed, would usually be required to withdraw by the Academic Regulations and Cases Board/Progression and Awards Board; however, in exceptional circumstances, these students may be permitted to subsequently re-apply to be re-enrolled at the same stage of the previous research (within a maximum time period of 2 years from the date of withdrawal).
+Research students that have exceeded the maximum suspension time allowed, would usually be required to withdraw by the Student Cases Board/Progression and Awards Board; however, in exceptional circumstances, these students may be permitted to subsequently re-apply to be re-enrolled at the same stage of the previous research (within a maximum time period of 2 years from the date of suspension).
 Only under these circumstances may a student be allowed a reduced candidature period.

 Students in the ‘writing-up stage’ may be allowed to suspend studies and the end of candidature date will automatically be adjusted to reflect the suspension period.
-The process for general suspensions will apply and decisions will normally be made by Academic Services, on behalf of the Academic Regulations and Cases Board/Progression and Awards Board.
+The process for general suspensions will apply and decisions will normally be made by Education Services, on behalf of the Student Cases Board/Progression and Awards Board.

 The following grounds for suspension are typically recognised by the University: